 To ensure overall well-being, students are never left unsupervised when outside of their private rooms.
 Program Leaders are always present during group activities and we employ the “buddy system” for brief departures from the group (ie; to use the restroom).
 Students are not permitted to leave the hotel at the conclusion of the day’s activities and Teacher Program Leaders conduct random room checks during “hotel free-time.”
 Students who require a rest day are accompanied by a chaperone—no one is ever left behind.

 The violent crime rate in our destination countries is lower than that of most urban centers in the United States.
-Even still, we take the safety of female travelers very seriously.
+Even still, we take the safety of female and non-gendered travelers very seriously.
+Adapting to cultural norms of conservative dress and behavior is the best way to avoid unwanted attention.
+All students are required to remain consistent with their public gender identity for the duration of the program, and to present a respectful demeanor in accordance with cultural standards.
+All students operate on the buddy system for brief departures from the group, for example, use of the restroom.
 We prepare our students before departure to dress and behave modestly.
-Adapting to cultural norms of conservative dress and behavior is the best way to avoid unwanted attention.
-We regularly exercise the right to insist a student change her clothes should she be in violation of these norms.
-No student of either gender is permitted to engage in unsupervised communication with strangers.
-No hotel or Homestay rooms open directly to the street: all students are directed to lock their doors when returning for the evening.
+We regularly exercise the right to insist students change their clothes for more modest attire should they be in violation of these norms.
+Our host managers are trained to recognize and deflect or redirect potentially inappropriate behavior directed towards students from individuals outside the group.
+No student of any gender is permitted to engage in unsupervised communication with strangers.
+No hotel or Homestay rooms open directly to the street: all students’ rooms lock from the inside and are accessible to hotel security and/or chaperone observation.

-Every tour is equipped with standard safety and medical preparations: first aid kits, bottled water and ready access to medical-professional staff.
+Every program is equipped with standard safety and medical preparations: first aid kits, bottled water and ready access to medical-professional staff.
 Program Leaders are CPR certified, trained to administer basic first aid, and travel with copies of student medical data forms at all times.
-Although our solid planning and safety precautions have ensured that no student traveler has ever suffered any injury on our tours, Peace Works Travel is prepared for issues requiring emergency medical care.
-Our emergency response is supported by 24/7 TravelEx Insurance services for every traveler quality in-country medical facilities akin to American “Urgent Care” centers.
-In the unlikely event of an emergency, we secure the health and safety of the students first, and contact parents immediately thereafter.
-Peace Works Travel promises clear and candid communication with parents or their designee.
+Although our solid planning, participant screening and safety precautions have ensured that no student traveler has suffered a medical issue requiring hospitalization, Peace Works Travel is prepared for issues requiring emergency medical care.
+Our emergency response is supported by 24/7 TravelEx 360 Student Group Insurance services for every traveler, providing quality in-country medical facilities akin to American “Urgent Care” centers.
+In the unlikely event of a medical emergency, our team secures the health and safety of the students first, and will contact stakeholders (schools, administrators, parents) immediately thereafter.
+Peace Works Travel promises clear and candid communication with all stakeholders in accordance with institution preference for designated communication channels.

 Oops!
 We could not locate your form.